 This time Bruno brought a book with a wonderful title: “Bert – The Vegetable Goblin”.
 This named Bert was a broccoli floret that could speak.
 He explained the brother and sister in the book all about the importance of eating vegetables and could convince them to eat the broccoli casserole their mother so lovingly cooked for them.
 Happy end!!!!

 My Bruno found the book so good that he suggested I make broccoli casserole for lunch the next day.
-I didn’t hesitate, if I could get him to at least try broccoli… So the next day I cooked this casserole and the miracle happened, my son ate broccoli without discussion and said he did like it a little bit. 🙂 That’s a start, isn’t it?
+I didn’t hesitate if I could get him to at least try broccoli… So the next day I cooked this casserole and the miracle happened, my son ate broccoli without discussion and said he did like it a little bit. 🙂 That’s a start, isn’t it?

-- 1 kg/ 2.2 pounds potatoes
+- 1 kg/ 2.2 lbs potatoes

-- 1 kg/ 2.2 broccoli
+- 1 kg/ 2.2 broccoli (See note)

-- 400 ml/ 1¾ cups vegetable stock
+- 400 ml/ 13.5 fl.oz/ 1 3/4 cups vegetable stock

-- 150 g/ 5.3 oz low-fat cream cheese
+- 150 g/ 5.3 oz/ 1 ¼ cup low-fat cream cheese

 - 2 tablespoon all-purpose flour

-- 100 ml/ ½ cup low-fat milk
+- 100 ml/ 3.4 fl.oz/ scant ½ cup low-fat milk

 - 1 tablespoons finely chopped chives

-- salt and pepper
+- fine sea salt and pepper

 - a pinch of curry

-- 120 g/ 4.2 oz low-fat grated cheese, Gouda or Cheddar
+- 125 g/ 4.4 oz/ 1 ¼ cup low-fat grated cheese, Gouda or Cheddar

-- Peel the potatoes and cut them into cubes.
-Bring a large pot of water to a boil, add some salt and cook the potatoes for about 5 minutes.
+- Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.
+Peel the potatoes and cut them into cubes.
+Bring a large pot of water to a boil, add some salt, and cook the potatoes for about 5 minutes.

-- Pour the sauce over the vegetables, sprinkle the casserole with the grated cheese and bake for about 20 minutes until bubbling and golden.
+- Pour the sauce over the vegetables, sprinkle the casserole with the grated cheese, and bake for about 20 minutes until bubbling and golden.